brianhigh/wa-water-quality/data_cleanup_and_export.md

 Brian High
 05/08/2015

-Get drinking water data from WA DOH, clean, and convert to CSV and TSV formats.
+Get drinking water data from [WA DOH](http://www.doh.wa.gov), clean, and convert to CSV and TSV formats for import into a database.

 ## Setup